Federal Aviation Administration (FAA), DOT.

 Novel or Unusual Design Features

-The Learjet Model 35, 35A, 36, and 36A airplanes will incorporate the following novel or unusual design features: A Mid-Continent MD835-5 Emergency Power Supply that uses a rechargeable lithium-ion battery and battery system.
+The Learjet Model 35, 35A, 36, and 36A airplanes will incorporate the Start Printed Page 62497following novel or unusual design features: a Mid-Continent MD835-5 Emergency Power Supply that uses a rechargeable lithium-ion battery and battery system.
 Lithium-ion batteries and battery systems have certain failure, operational, and maintenance characteristics that differ significantly from those of the nickel-cadmium and lead-acid rechargeable batteries.
 Rechargeable lithium-ion batteries and battery systems are considered to be a novel or unusual design feature in transport-category airplanes, with respect to the requirements in 14 CFR 25.1353.

 The current regulations governing installation of batteries in large transport-category airplanes were derived from Civil Air Regulations (CAR) part 4b.625(d) as part of the re-codification of CAR 4b that established 14 CFR part 25 in February 1965.
 The new battery requirements, § 25.1353(c)(1) through (c)(4), basically reworded the CAR requirements.